SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-wizard.md

     - Match teams and groups by name that contains
     - Match teams and groups that match the specified regular expression
 1. __Preview step__ will show you changes before executing them.
 Click Next.
-1. The last step shows user the changes that were made.
+1. The last step shows user the changes that have been made.
 If some errors have occurred they will be displayed here.
 It is possible to save this log to disk as a .txt file using Save Log button.
 In addition, SPDocKit will create Event Log entry in custom SPDocPerm event log.
 There will be information about changes that were made as well as who made those changes.

 ## Membership section